rangle/ngCourse2/handout/a11y/why-a11y.md

 ## Reaching out to everyone

 Multiple studies suggest that around 15-20% of the population is suffering from a disability of some kind<sup>1</sup>.
 In comparison, that number is higher than any single browser demographic currently, other than Chrome<sup>2</sup>.
-Not considering those users when developing an application means excluding a large number of people from being able use it smoothly or at all.
+Not considering those users when developing an application means excluding a large number of people from being able use it comfortable or at all.

 ## Overlap with User Experience and SEO